 The porcelain-petaled, saucer-size pond lily suffers by comparison.

 Many people pass up anything listed in the cactus group.
 They immediately think of stickers and thorns.
-However, the decorative, free-flowering epiphyllum has no thorns.
+But, the decorative, free-flowering epiphyllum has no thorns.
 It is easier to cultivate in the average home than the orchid.

 Epiphyllum Orchid Cactus Not An Orchid At All